Extrabeefy/pcms/README.md

 # 🩺 Patient Clinical Management System (PCMS)

-PCMS is a full-stack system for managing patient records and their clinical attachments (e.g., MRI scans, CAT scans, doctor reports).
+PCMS is a full-stack system for managing patient records and their clinical attachments (e.g., MRI Scans, CAT Scans, Doctor Reports).
-It consists of a modern React UI, a .NET 9 Minimal API backend, and LocalStack for local AWS S3 simulation.
+It consists of a modern React UI, .NET 9 Minimal API backend, and LocalStack for local AWS S3 simulation.

 ---